pit5bul/homebridge-hikvision-ultimate/README.md

 ## 🐛 Known Issues

 - ffprobe not bundled: Set `"probeOnStartup": false` (default)
+- ffmpeg included is not complied with hardware acceleration: Set "Global Advanced"/"Custom FFmpeg Path" to your custom complied bin location
 - Some NVR models may require different ISAPI endpoints for snapshots

 ## 📝 Changelog